tdbennett/pedalfast_data_survey/README.md

-#### This one-question survey was sent using SurveyMonkey to 17 investigators at 17 U.S. academic medical centers who might be potential secondary users of PEDALFAST data.
+#### This one-question SurveyMonkey survey was conducted during January-February 2018.
+It was sent to 17 investigators at 17 U.S. academic medical centers who might be potential secondary users of PEDALFAST data.
 This repository is the public archive of the survey.